Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 </div>

 Programming is a relatively new and (as most of us know) fantastically powerful tool in the factory automator's arsenal.
 Problem is that it is a moving target.
-Most factory types can't be bothered to stop their incredibly time sensitive jobs and learn about something that is constantly changing.
-As such, most look at programming as arcane computer wizardry that you need to make machines move and do things.
+Most factory-types look at programming as computer wizardry that you need to make CNC machines move.

 I want to wrap things up by talking about the way forward.
 As I said, factories rarely (if ever) stop to learn the latest and greatest technology and apply it themselves.
 Instead, they pay other companies to do this for them.
 These are called system integrators and they're incredibly important since they provide a vector for creating and manipulating the black boxes in factories.
 There are TONS of system integrators in Japan (actually they're all over the place).
 Some are huge, some are tiny, some have different specializations that they're really good at like robotics, milling, glass extrusion, painting, etc. They come up with applications of tools and equipment to put in a factory so it can make part of the product.